ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/ROADMAP & BUG TRACKER.md

 ## Enhancement requests for future releases: ##

+Support for NAZA

-Support for either NAZA or APM
+Support for APM

+Support for OP

 Additional AHI layouts - multiple pitch angles